Sheratan095/ft_irc/Notes.md

 channels names case sensitive?? now yes

+TO DO nick name sensitive?

+TO DO commands case insensitive

 TO DO handle cap

 TO DO remove Errno from checkpoll

-TO DO able the quit also if not registered
+DONE able the quit also if not registered

 TO DO add a kick reason